puduk/Library-System/README.md

 - 🔐 Password-protected access
 - 🚫 Duplicate check (no reused names, phones, or emails)
 - 📦 Data saved in `user.txt` and `library.txt`
+- 🔐 All user and library has special `.txt` files

 ### 🏢 Library Owner Panel
 - ➕ Add books (with ID, date, category, price, etc.)